zbanks/flux/README.md

 ### Project Goals

-Flux is intended to connect user interfaces for running visual displays to the physical hardware that controls the lights and other effects.It needs to be low-latency (<1 millisecond) while carrying enough bandwidth for raw (low-resolution) video data.
+Flux is intended to connect user interfaces for running visual displays to the physical hardware that controls the lights and other effects.It needs to be low-latency (millisecond) while carrying enough bandwidth for raw (low-resolution) video data.

 You should use flux if you're building one (or both!) of the following: